mintern-java/primitive/README.md

 ### Sorting

 The `Primitive.sort(...)` methods allow primitive arrays to be sorted using custom comparators (defined in `net.mintern.primitive.comparators`).
-Although it is built for Java 6+, the comparators are more convenient when used with Java 8 (as the sample usage illustrates).

 The sorting algorithm is stable, so when the comparator returns `0` for two values, they are kept in the same relative position.

-The code is based on [TimSort](http://http://en.wikipedia.org/wiki/Timsort), the sorting algorithm originally developed for use in Python.
+The code is based on [TimSort](http://en.wikipedia.org/wiki/Timsort), the sorting algorithm originally developed for use in Python.
 This implementation is a shameless copy-paste-edit of Joshua Bloch's Java implementation used in `java.util.TimSort`.

+Although this library is built for Java 6+, the comparators are more convenient when used with Java 8 (as the sample usage illustrates).

 #### Sample usage